 The works council must also agree the type of personal data held on individual employees and it can influence the methods used to select candidates.
 It also has a positive right of co-determination on the training at workplace level.
 This includes the practical experience of trainees, the selection of trainees and the introduction of workplace examinations.
-The works councils also can veto the appointment of trainers if it thinks they are unsuitable and it can suggest further training to safeguard jobs.
+The works council also can veto the appointment of trainers if it thinks they are unsuitable and can suggest further training to safeguard jobs.

-Positive co-determination in economic issues is, in general, limited only to the development of a so-called social plan, where changes in the workplace including total closure produce major disadvantages for the workforce.
+Positive co-determination in economic issues is, in general, limited only to the development of a so-called social plan, where changes in the workplace, including total closure, produce major disadvantages for the workforce.
 The social plan, which must be agreed by both sides, should cover issues such as the level of redundancy payments, earnings protection in the case of job changes, and payments for additional travelling expenses.

 The trade union representatives in the workplace are there to promote the interests of the union as well as representing union members.

 Nominations to the works council are made either by groups of individual employees - in most cases 5% of those eligible to vote - or from any trade union with at least one member in the workplace.
 The elections take place every four years.

 Trade union representatives, where they exist separately, are chosen in line with individual union rules or guidelines, normally by election at the workplace.

 Works council members are protected against dismissal during their period of office and for one year afterwards.
 They can only be dismissed for extraordinary reasons - such as gross misconduct - and only if the works council or the labour court agrees.
 The same applies to an involuntary transfer, if the consequence is that the works council member loses the right to be a works council member, for example by being transferred to another workplace.